UFO: Afterlight: Plot

-The Humans are forced to defend themselves against both robots and Beastmen, while trying to research advanced technologies to fight and to terraform Mars at increased rate.
+The Humans are forced to defend themselves against both robots and Beastmen, while trying to research advanced technologies to fight and to terraform Mars at an increased rate.
 They restore contact with Earth and reach the Cultists – the antagonist faction of UFO: Aftershock – and exchange weapon technologies with them.
 Following the events of UFO: Aftershock, the Laputians soon defeat and replace the Cultists as a primary Earth contact, eventually sending materials, weapons, and scientific data to Mars after the war on Earth is completely won.
 Additionally, the Human base contacts the remnants of the Reticulan forces, who set up a small outpost to the south.
-Some time into the game, a different faction of Reticulans, the Expedition, lands to the West and attack both the Humans and the Reticulans.
+Some time into the game, a different faction of Reticulans, the Expedition, lands to the West and attacks both the Humans and the Reticulans.
 It turns out they were sent from the Reticulan homeworld to hunt down the “rebel” Reticulans who occupied Earth.
 The player can align themselves with either of these two factions against the other, or fight them both for their technology and resources.
 Finally, once Mars is sufficiently terraformed, a race of “Martians”, the creator of robots, emerges once their homes are flooded by melting ice.
 Though initially hostile to Humans, they can be allied with once the player researches their language and helps them against the Beastmen threat.

 Eventually, the Humans piece together the history of Mars.
-The Beastmen were the original inhabitants of the planet, while the “Martians” arrived from beyond the solar system on a Myrmecol – a giant space travelling psionic being of colossal size.
+The Beastmen were the original inhabitants of the planet, while the “Martians” arrived from beyond the Solar System on a Myrmecol – a giant space travelling psionic being of colossal size.
 The Beastmen were defeated by the invaders and were cast out through portals to a distant world.
 Since then, they planned and trained to take back their homeworld from the invaders, until the portals were activated by the Human expedition.
 While the Martians agree to co-exist with humans (provided research is done to make terraforming more acceptable to them), the Beastmen refuse any notion of co-existing with other species.
 Thus, it is concluded that the only option the Humans have is to wipe out the entire Beastmen species.
-With the help from the Laputian researchers, a virus is devised that will target the Beastment DNA and will wipe out the majority of Beastment forces from the planet.
+With the help of the Laputian researchers, a virus is devised that will target the Beastment DNA and will wipe out the majority of Beastment forces from the planet.
 However, to spread, the virus requires an Earth-like environment – making the need to terraform Mars even more pressing.
 Once terraforming of Mars reaches a certain threshold, the virus is released into the atmosphere, killing most Beastmen and severely weakening the resilient few that remain.
 The player then leads the final attack on the Beastmen main base, wiping out the few remaining commanders that remain.
 Victory is declared at this point, regardless of the status of other factions in the game.